What you should know about this program

 WHAT: Volunteers interact with stray and/or owner-surrendered dogs and cats at the shelter.

 Volunteers walk, groom, and socialize dogs in an outdoor get-acquainted area and walk dogs on leash in the designated area behind the shelter, weather permitting.

-Volunteers socialize cats in their cages.
+Volunteers socialize cats and kittens in their cages.

 WHY: Socialization promotes the adoptability of the animals while youngsters benefit from volunteering their time and talents.